OMR-Research/Smashcima/docs/03_scene-objects.md

 ### Detaching objects from scene

-Because if this linking behaviour, if you want to throw away part of the scene (to replace it, or just to completely delete it), you cannot just forget about it.
+Because of this linking behaviour, if you want to throw away part of the scene (to replace it, or just to completely delete it), you cannot just forget about it.
 You have to also break its references to the rest of the scene.

 For example, to destroy the `NoteColor` instance we created earlier, we need to set its reference to the `Note` to `None`: